-As scenes from Gaza, Syria and the vast for Rohingya refugees camps in Bangladesh are beamed live to us via our TVs and phones, the global solidarity demonstrated by Muslims could show us how we should respond with compassion and affirmative action.
-Though this solidarity might point the way to a more harmonious future, Muslims who express a concern for recent British foreign policy and for the plight of Muslims abroad are often represented as a threat to Western resulting in referrals values, via controversial strategies like PREVENT, or in more insipid self-censoring of school children and university students.367 Such oppression of any community should not be tolerated.
+As scenes from Gaza, Syria and the vast Rohingya camps for refugees Bangladesh are beamed live to us via our TVs and phones, the global solidarity demonstrated by Muslims could show us how we should respond with compassion and affirmative action.
+Though this solidarity might point the way to a more harmonious future, Muslims who express a concern for recent British foreign policy and for the plight of Muslims abroad are often represented as a threat to Western values, resulting in referrals controversial strategies like PREVENT, or in more insipid self-censoring of school children and university students.
+Such oppression of any community should not be tolerated.
 It is a bitter irony that the compassion that Muslims show for one another is being cast as a threat, rather than as a model for how we could all be living.